 #3.
 Add internal links

 Using internal links is one of the best ways to boost your blog’s SEO.
-It’s basically a way of telling Google that one blog post on your site relates to several others.
+It’s a way of telling Google that one blog post on your site relates to several others.

 You should start adding internal links as soon as you’ve got two or three posts published.
 Ideally, those posts will also cover different aspects of the same topic in your niche, so it should feel natural to add internal links between them.